tarantool/tt/doc/examples.rst

 -------------------------------

-For example, we want to launch two instances based on one ``init.lua`` file and one connected instance based on the ``router.lua`` file.
+For example, we want to launch two instances based on one ``init.lua`` file and one instance based on the ``router.init.lua`` file.
 In order to do this, we create a directory called ``demo`` with the content:

 ``init.lua``: